The Best Criminal Defense Lawyers

 If charged with a felony, there are some similarities and differences as to how your case will proceed.
 Similar to a misdemeanor case, a felony case will also have an initial court date where you and your attorney will look at the evidence against you and begin potential negotiations with the prosecutor’s office.
 These hearings are usually called status conferences or pre-exam conferences.

 One difference between a felony and misdemeanor case is timing.
 Felony cases are put on more strict time frames than misdemeanor cases.
 For example, after being arraigned on a felony charge, you are entitled to a preliminary exam within 21 days of your arraignment, unless you waive that right, or there is good cause otherwise.
+Bring the best criminal defense lawyers from Triton Legal PLC to defend your rights.

 8. What is a preliminary exam?